-Our medicines initially target four diseases: multiple sclerosis, Parkinson’s disease, scleroderma and Huntington’s disease.
+Our medicines initially target four diseases: multiple sclerosis, Parkinson’s disease, systemic sclerosis (a severe form of scleroderma) and Huntington’s disease.
 These diseases represent a combined $38 billion market and a huge unmet medical need, as there is no cure.

 Multiple sclerosis is an inflammatory and demyelinating disorder of the central nervous system affecting 2.3 million people worldwide.
 Myelin is a sheath around nerves that aids in conducting nerve impulses.
 Demyelination is a breakdown of this sheath.
 It is not reversible naturally or through existing drugs.
 As MS progresses, it causes pain affecting muscles, nerves, and joints, spasms, stiffness, and tremors, body mobility limitations and weakness, difficulty chewing or swallowing, in addition to speech difficulties.